Jergar92/Game_Engine/README.md

 	* move the mouse to rotate
 * Mouse Left Click + Left Alt:
 	* move the camera arround a point
-* Press F to focus camera
+* Press F centred to selected Game Objects
-* Press F1 to see debug vertices normal
-* Press F2 to see debug surface normal
-* Drag and Drop models to see them on the screen (if you drag a model you can see the Inspector(Inspector info below)
-* Drag and Drop textures to change the texture of the model (only png formats suported)
+* Mouse Left Click
+	*You can selected Game Objets

 ### Main Menu
 Is fixed at the top of the screen.